Cardiac Short Course (PHSL 5510) Registration

 Course Fees

-There is a charge of $4,340 for this course.
+There is a fee of $4,750.00 for this course.
 Your course fee includes a $550 non-refundable administrative fee.
-Cancellations/Refunds: Cancellations received on or before Dec 15, 2024 will receive a refund minus the non-refundable fee.
+Cancellations/Refunds: Cancellations received on or before Dec 15, 2025 will receive a refund minus the non-refundable fee.
 After that date, we cannot offer a refund, but we allow a participant to substitute a coworker in his or her place.
 We can only accept credit cards with one transaction per person, or U of MN account strings.
 We cannot take checks and we cannot register groups.
 There is no group discount.
 Registration is open until the class fills or late December.

 The link below will bring you to the new registration System for Non-University students called Destiny One.
 During this process, you will be set up with a University of Minnesota guest ID that can be used to when registering for future classes and using the UMN library system.
-When completing the registration forms, you only need to complete the fields with a red asterisk.
+When completing the registration forms, you only need to complete the fields with a red asterisk AND please complete the fields for gender, company and name tag name.

 Requirements